 The manpower requirements to push & pull a load varies greatly and are mostly influenced by two factors:

 - Floor conditions: It is easier to move a load on smooth and level concrete surfaces than on rough and uneven ground.

-- Weight per footprint: It is less difficult to move a load on a larger dolly than on a small dolly; as more rollers are available to support the weight, there is less weight for each individual roller to carry.
-Since each roller has less pressure placed on it, the load becomes easier to move.
+- Weight per footprint: It is less difficult to move a load on a larger dolly/skate than on a small dolly/skate; as more wheels are available to support the weight, there is less weight for each individual wheel to carry.
+Since each wheel has less pressure placed on it, the load becomes easier to move.